-On the basis of Duncan and Humphreys's (1989) model of spatial visual search, Shapiro et al.'s (1994) interference theory assumes that, when an RSVP stream is viewed, initial perceptual representations are established for each stimulus.
-These representations are compared with selection templates (generated from the task instructions), and those stimuli that most closely match are selected and registered in visual working memory.
+Based on Duncan and Humphreys's (1989) model of spatial visual search, Shapiro et al.'s interference theory assumes that, when viewing an RSVP stream, initial perceptual representations are established for each stimulus.
+These representations are compared to selection templates (generated from the task instructions) and those stimuli that most closely match are selected and registered in visual working memory.
 Once in this store, each item is assigned a weighting based on the available space and its similarity to the templates.
-Typically, both targets, as well as the items that directly succeed each of them (T1+1 and T2+1), enter working memory, due to their temporal proximity to the targets.
+Typically, both targets as well as the items that directly succeed each of them (T1+1 and T2 +1) enter working memory due to their temporal proximity to the targets.
 In working memory, items interfere with one another as retrieval processes are undertaken during report of the targets.
-In this model, an AB occurs when the targets are separated by a short interval, because T2 receives a diminished weighting due to the limited capacity of working memory, leaving it more open to interference from the other items in the store and, therefore, reducing the likelihood of its being reported.
-Shapiro et al. (1994; see also Isaak et al., 1999; Shapiro & Raymond, 1994) suggested that an AB is not observed at long T1-T2 lags because visual working memory "may be flushed after sufficient time has passed with no demand made on it" (p.
-371; although this aspect of the theory appears to be difficult to reconcile with the fact that both targets require report in the standard AB task at the end of the RSVP stream and, therefore, would both need to be maintained even at long lags).
-This framework suggests that lag 1 sparing occurs because stimulus interference is reduced when T2 appears directly after T1, since only three items enter visual short-term memory: T1, T2, and T2+1.
-Thus, according to this model, lag 1 sparing is determined by the characteristics of the T1+1 stimulus, rather than by the temporal gap between T1 and T2.
+In this model, an AB occurs when the targets are separated by a short interval because T2 receives a diminished weighting due to the limited capacity of working memory, leaving it more open to interference from the other items in the store, and therefore reducing the likelihood of it being reported.
+Shapiro et al. (1994; see also Isaak et al., 1999; Shapiro & Raymond, 1994) suggest that an AB is not observed at long T1-T2 Lags because visual working memory "may be flushed after sufficient time has passed with no demand made on it" (p.371; although this aspect of the theory appears to be difficult to reconcile with the fact that both targets require report in the standard AB task at the end of the RSVP stream and therefore would both need to be maintained even at long lags).
+This framework suggests that Lag 1 sparing occurs because stimulus interference is reduced when T2 appears directly after the first target as only three items enter VSTM: T1, T2 and T2+1.
+Thus, according to this model, Lag 1 sparing is determined by the characteristics of the T1+1 stimulus rather than the temporal gap between T1 and T2.